December 12, 2007

 • Matt Mackowiak - Site Manager

-Since 2003, Matt Mackowiak has been a communications professional in the U.S. Senate, at the U.S. Department of Homeland Security, at a leading international PR firm, and has also worked on a presidential campaign in Iowa and in presidential advance.
-Follow him on Twitter - www.twitter.com/MattMackowiak
+Matt Mackowiak is a Washington, D.C. and Austin,TX-based Republican strategist and communications consultant and President of Potomac Strategy Group, LLC.
+In his career he has managed a winning Congressional campaign and worked in the U.S. Senate, at the U.S. Department of Homeland Security, at a leading international PR firm, on a presidential campaign in Iowa and in White House presidential advance.
+Follow him on Twitter - @MattMackowiak

 Laura Gross - Contributor